-This test is designed to be similar to non-word repetition tests used with hearing children (e.g. Children's Test of Non-word Repetition, Gathercole & Baddeley, 1996), and assesses phonological working memory and phonology in BSL.
+This test is designed to be similar to non-word repetition tests used with hearing children (e.g. children's test of non-word repetition, Gathercole & Baddeley, 1996), and assesses phonological working memory and phonology in BSL.
 The test consists of forty 'nonsense' signs, all of which are phonologically possible in BSL.
 It is important to note that signs in BSL (and other signed languages) are predominantly made up of one major movement and thus are akin to monosyllabic words in speech.
 Signs with two movements (akin to disyllabic words) are not common, and signs with more than two movements are impossible (Brentari, 2007).
-Unlike non-words in spoken language repetition tests, which are created by manipulating the number of syllables, the nonsense signs in the NSRT were created by manipulating the phonological complexity of two phonological parameters - handshape and movement.
+Unlike non-words in spoken language repetition tests, which are created by manipulating the number of syllables, the nonsense signs in the nonsense sign repetition test (NSRT) were created by manipulating the phonological complexity of two phonological parameters - handshape and movement.
 Children are required to reproduce each nonsense sign immediately after it has been presented to them on a DVD.
-Their responses are videoed throughout the test and scored for accuracy in handshape, internal hand movement and path of movement.
-The test is normed on deaf children aged 4-11 years (Mann et al, in press).
+Their responses are videoed throughout the test and scored for accuracy in handshape, internal hand movement, and path of movement.
+The test is normed on deaf children aged 3-11 years (Mann et al., 2010).